 Very well, but how does this impact accuracy and prediction time?

 Before and after each quantization step, Optimum Intel runs the evaluation function on the current model.
-Interestingly, the accuracy of the quantized model is now a bit higher (
+The accuracy of the quantized model is now a bit lower (

-0.6893).
-Indeed, quantization can make models more robust and less prone to over-fitting, and help increase accuracy.
-Likewise, we see that the quantized model predicts the evaluation set 13% faster than the original model.
+0.574).
+We also see that the evaluation step of the quantized model was 1.34x faster than the original model.
 Not bad for a few lines of code!